rnixs/FiltersRegistry/README.md

 6. The filter should be compatible with AdGuard products.
 You can familiarize yourself with AdGuard syntax here: https://kb.adguard.com/en/general/how-to-create-your-own-ad-filters.
 7. If the filter works only in some operating systems and satisfies all other criteria, it will be added but only for the supported platforms.
 8. Previously added filters that haven't received any support for a year will be removed.
 We reserve the right to remove the filter earlier, depending on circumstances.
 9. If the filter contains too many problematic rules, it will not be added.
-A rule is considered problematic if it causes false positives or otherwise displays unitended behavior.
+A rule is considered problematic if it causes false positives or otherwise displays unintended behavior.
 Decisions about filters with problematic rules are arbitrary and there may be exceptions (see items 9 and 10, for example).
     * If the filter intentionally blocks or restricts access to any services for no reason other than being a reflection of the filter author's opinion, the filter will not get added, or will get removed if already added.
 10. If the filter is popular in a specific region and there are no alternatives to it, then it can be added as is.
 11. If the filter gets added, it receives a so-called [trustLevel](#trustLevel) (Low, High, Full), based on the number of problematic rules it contains and some other factors.
 Filters without "Full" trust level may have part of their rules disabled.